 After watching the new documentary Turn It Around: The Story of East Bay Punk, I can't help but think about a teenager named Jimmy Mahoney, who last year was called up on stage by Billie Joe Armstrong from Green Day for a dream opportunity: to play guitar with his favorite band in front of thousands of people.

-You have to wonder: was the guitar intentionally decorated with those band names as clues for its new owner in a musical treasure hunt?
-And did Jimmy bring the guitar home and Google them, to discover the influence they had on his teenage heroes?
+You have to wonder: Was the guitar intentionally decorated with those band’s stickers?
+As clues, perhaps, for its young new owner in a musical treasure hunt?
+Surely, Jimmy brought the guitar home and Googled those bands, and discovered the influence they had on his teenage heroes.

 Turn It Around, a 158-minute documentary produced by members of Green Day which opens May 31, is that same idea in extended cinematic form.
 Released during Green Day's current world tour of sold-out arenas, it’s their way of telling the world: We didn’t do this alone.
 The East Bay is special.
 Here’s where we came from.